20 Word Problems For Year 3: Develop Pupils’ Problem Solving Skills Across Single and Mixed KS2 Topics

 47 – 22 = 25 or count up from 4:22 to 4:47

 When children first move into lower Key Stage 2, word problems are predominantly one-step.
-As they become more confident they can be exposed to more word problems, requiring a second step or multi-step word problems.
+As they become more confident, they can be exposed to a wider range of maths word problems integrating real life problems requiring a second step or multi-step word problems.

 Oliver had 3 bags of sweets.